 Help for Hypoxic Ischemic Encephalopathy (HIE), Basal Ganglia Brain Injury, Periventricular Leukomalacia (PVL) and Other Birth Injures

 Many conditions can cause a brain injury in a baby, some of which include birth asphyxia, hypoxic ischemic encephalopathy (HIE), intracranial hemorrhages (brain bleeds), infant infection, sepsis, meningitis, elevated bilirubin (jaundice) and kernicterus, untreated neonatal seizures and neonatal hypoglycemia.
 A lack of oxygen to the baby’s brain (birth asphyxia) is one of the most common causes of brain injury in a baby.
-Birth asphyxia can cause brain injuries known as hypoxic ischemic encephalopathy (HIE) and periventricular leukomalacia (PVL), both of which can involve basal ganglia damage.
+Birth asphyxia can cause brain injuries known as hypoxic-ischemic encephalopathy (HIE) and periventricular leukomalacia (PVL), both of which can involve basal ganglia damage.
 HIE usually involves damage to the basal ganglia, cerebral cortex and watershed regions of the brain, but sometimes also includes PVL.
-PVL refers to injury of the brain’s white matter near the lateral ventricles, which are located in the top section of the brain.
+PVL refers to an injury of the brain’s white matter near the lateral ventricles, which are located in the top section of the brain.
 Many babies with PVL develop fluid-filled cysts when white matter dies, which is known as cystic PVL.
 Babies born at term can develop periventricular leukomalacia from HIE, but PVL is more commonly seen in premature babies.

-Hypoxic ischemic encephalopathy and periventricular leukomalacia are both evolving conditions.
+Hypoxic-ischemic encephalopathy and periventricular leukomalacia are both evolving conditions.
 These brain injuries sometimes do not evolve into severe brain damage, but both HIE and PVL commonly cause permanent brain damage.
 Children with permanent brain damage from HIE and PVL often develop lifelong conditions and health care problems including:

 - Cerebral palsy (CP)